trannhukhoinguyen/kinh-lang-nghiem/src/content/sutras/kinh-lang-gia-5.md

 - Daily practices for trusting God
 - How to discern God's will
 - Finding peace in uncertainty
-- Supporting others in their faith journey
+- Supporting others in others in their faith journey

 ### Discussion Questions